 In 2013, CCADV underwent organizational changes that afforded an opportunity to evaluate and focus its efforts.
-Board and staff were brought together in September 2013 for a strategic planning session facilitated by Christine Wallace Caldwell of Catalysis LLC.
+Board and staff were brought together for a strategic planning session in September 2013, and again in 2014, facilitated by Christine Wallace Caldwell of Catalysis LLC.

-Prior to the strategic planning session the Coalition collected input from member programs, staff and community stakeholders to help identify how CCADV could best meet members needs and a collective vision for a strong coalition.
+Prior to the initial strategic planning session, the Coalition collected input from member programs, staff and community stakeholders to help identify how CCADV could best meet members needs and a collective vision for a strong coalition.
 The resulting information was used to inform the strategic planning session.

 The vision adopted by the planning participants speaks to the broader goal of reducing domestic violence in Colorado.
 This is exemplified through a number of activities, including increasing the capacity of individual domestic violence programs, providing resources to allied professionals and policymakers, serving as a voice for broader issues in the state, and increasing the public awareness.